Stonewall 50: where next for LGBT+ lives?

 50 years on, for many around the world this remains a dream.

-Filmed in Honduras, Zanzibar and Taiwan, the documentary provides unique access to the poignant personal stories of those facing challenges due to their sexuality or gender identity.
+Filmed in Honduras, Zanzibar, Taiwan and England, the documentary provides unique access to the poignant personal stories of those facing challenges due to their sexuality or gender identity.

 Thomson Reuters Foundation CEO Antonio Zappulla will introduce the evening, with Openly Editor Hugo Greenhalgh hosting a discussion including Oscar-winning screenwriter and film-maker Dustin Lance Black, Executive Director of ILGA-Europe Evelyne Paradis, and Director of the Human Dignity Trust Téa Braun, on the key global flashpoints and developments in the continuing struggle for LGBT+ rights.